formstate/formstate/docs/README.md

 This function applies a value through a list of validators.
 It aborts execution and returns an error as soon as any validator returns an error.

 That's it.
 Now you have complete mastery of Validators.
 That said we understand that providing guidance around common patterns helps beginners and experts write simple code.
-So we cover a vew validator tips next.
+So we cover a few validator tips next.

 ### TIP: Sequential running